Skip to content

 The secondary transfer concern is significant for all glass-fragment casework.
 When glass breaks at a scene, fragments scatter widely.
 Some land on nearby surfaces (primary transfer).
 If a person or object subsequently contacts those fragment-bearing surfaces, fragments may transfer again (secondary transfer).
 The glass evidence against a suspect may therefore reflect presence near a glass-breaking event at some remove from the event itself.
 The ENFSI ENG3-2013 guideline requires the reporting analyst to address secondary transfer explicitly in any opinion about association between a glass fragment population and a source pane.

 Background glass-fragment levels matter because glass fragments are ubiquitous in everyday environments: glass fragments from vehicle traffic, packaging, and household breakage accumulate on clothing and surfaces at low but non-zero levels.
 The significance of finding glass fragments on a suspect's clothing depends critically on whether background levels have been measured and controlled.
-The Bayesian likelihood-ratio framework for glass evidence, developed by researchers including Curran, Buckleton, Triggs, and Walsh (published extensively in Science and Justice and the Journal of Forensic Sciences from 2000 onwards) addresses this formally: the likelihood ratio compares the probability of the observed glass evidence if the suspect had contact with the source pane against the probability of the observed evidence given only background sources.
+The Bayesian likelihood-ratio framework for glass evidence, developed by researchers including Curran, Buckleton, Triggs, and Walsh (published extensively in Science and Justice from 1996 onwards, including their 1998 paper on transfer probabilities) addresses this formally: the likelihood ratio compares the probability of the observed glass evidence if the suspect had contact with the source pane against the probability of the observed evidence given only background sources.

 Following the Hoey case and related UK reviews of glass-evidence practice (including commentary in the Law Commission's 2011 report on Expert Evidence in Criminal Proceedings in England and Wales), glass-fragment evidence in UK courts is now more consistently accompanied by explicit statements of secondary-transfer probability, background glass-level controls, and Bayesian likelihood-ratio calculations where the statistical framework is appropriate.